tmttn/gatsby-plugin-linkedin-insight/README.md

 ---

 ## 💡 This is a fork from [Florian Gächter's gatsby-plugin-linkedin-insight Gatsby plugin](https://github.com/floriangaechter/gatsby-plugin-linkedin-insight.git).
-The motivation for creating this fork is inactivity on the original repository: the original plugin's support goes up to Gatsby V2, and hasn't been updated for at least 7 months.
+The motivation for creating this fork is inactivity on the original repository: the original plugin's support goes up to Gatsby V2, and hasn't been updated for at least 7 months

 ---